 Rebuilding is the process of restoring data to a hard drive from other drives in the array.
-Rebuilding applies only to fault-tolerant arrays such as RAID 1, RAID 5, or RAID 10.
+Rebuilding applies only to fault-tolerant arrays such as RAID 1, RAID 5, and RAID 10 arrays.
 To replace the old drive, make sure to use a new drive of equal or greater capacity.
 The procedures below assume a new drive is added to replace a failed drive to rebuild a RAID 1 array.

-While in the operating system, make sure the chipset drivers have been installed from the motherboard driver disk.
+While in the operating system, make sure the Chipset driver has been installed from the motherboard driver disk.
+Then install the AMD RAID Utility (go to Application Software\Install Application Software and select AMD RAID Utility to install).
 Then launch the AMD RAIDXpert from All Programs in the Start Menu.